Electric fireplace: History

 In 2008 Dimplex launched the Opti-myst effect which simulates both flames and smoke.

 In 2013 Dimplex launched the Opti-V effect which combines realistic flickering flames with three dimensional LED logs that sporadically sparks and an audio element of crackling logs.

+Technology

+Heating techniques

+Many electric fireplaces have heating coils that produce heat as electricity flows through it.
+The heated air is propelled out into open space by a fan.
+Other heating techniques used in electric fireplaces include PTC ceramic heating and infrared technology.

+Controls

+Electric fireplaces are typically controlled by a remote or a set of buttons in which the temperature, lighting, and flame effects can be controlled.
+Some electric fireplaces are connected to an app in which the controls can be changed from the user's cell phone.

 Advantages compared to traditional fireplaces

 Advantages of electric fireplaces are that they: